bijenmanandhar/sql/README.md

 # sql
-This contains my SQL practise and assignments querries and results.
+This contains my SQL practice and assignment querries with results.